gpeyton/ai-devotional/devotional/index_Q3.md

 The story of Joshua Poole ('Fiddler Joss'), who turned from a life of crime to become an evangelist, demonstrating God's transforming power.
 *Hymn*: Amazing Grace

-## Week 39: The Ninth Commandment
+## Week 39: Sixth Through Tenth Commandments
 **Memory Verse**: "You shall not bear false witness against your neighbor."
 (Exodus 20:16)

-### Day 1: What Is Required in the Ninth Commandment?
+### Day 1: What Is the Sixth Commandment and What Does It Teach?
-*Catechism Q77*: What is required in the ninth commandment?
+*Combined Q93+94*: What is the sixth commandment?
+What does the sixth commandment teach us?
-*Catechism A*: The ninth commandment requireth the maintaining and promoting of truth between man and man, and of our own and our neighbor's good name, especially in witness bearing.
+*Combined A*: The sixth commandment is, Thou shalt not kill.
+To avoid angry passions.
 *Hymn*: Tell Me the Truth

 ### Day 2: Anger